oceanhackweek/oceanhackweek.github.io/index.md

 :class: admonition

 Are you interested in helping at the OceanHackWeek workshop?
 Would you like to host your own OceanHackWeek style event?
 Then the OceanHackWeek Fellows Program is for you!
-Fellows will be immersed in the OHW philosophy and help support our mission to meet, collaborate, and learn at the intersection of ocean and data sciences.
+Fellows will be immersed in the [OHW philosophy](about/index) and help support our mission to meet, collaborate, and learn at the intersection of ocean and data sciences.
-Fellows will join the Organizing Committee for OceanHackWeek 2025.
-Funding support will be provided for Fellows to attend OceanHackWeek 2025 as project mentors and assist with logistical support.
+Fellows will join the Organizing Committee for [OHW25](ohw25/index).
+Funding support will be provided for Fellows to attend OHW25 as project mentors and assist with logistical support.
+**We will start reviewing applications immediately, with applications closing on July 14.**
 For more details [check our OHW Fellows page](about/fellows).

 ```{button-link} https://forms.gle/pPiyq5yrmEABzhXB8